Introducton to Quantum Algorithms

 or even (ideally, hopefully) presenting new results that you worked on.

-More details about the final project will be fleshed out during the semester.
+More details about the project will be provided during the semester.

 -